francescovannini/truetape64/README.md

 ### AVR Firmware

 The directory [avr](./avr) in this repo contains the source code of the ATTiny2313 firmware that runs the show on the adapter side.
-In the avr/cmake-build-debug directory there is a compiled version of the firmware that you can flash directly onto the AVR using the included Bash script.
-This script requires avrdude and the usbtiny programmer: check [lady ada tutorial](https://learn.adafruit.com/usbtinyisp/avrdude) for further instructions.
+The file `truetape64.hex` is a pre-compiled version of the firmware that you can flash directly onto the AVR using the included Bash script.
+This script requires avrdude and the usbtiny programmer: check [Lady Ada tutorial](https://learn.adafruit.com/usbtinyisp/avrdude) for further instructions.

 If you flash with your own tool / programmer, remember to also program the fuses: